Getting your Trinity Audio player ready...

 “Yes, dude.
 I heard it at least twice.
 Can I concentrate on my game now?”

-“So, what happened to The Nameless One?
-He hasn’t told me yet.”
+“So, what happened to The Nameless One?” reasserted Nate.

 Myles and Gene got the rawest and most winded version the second I pushed into the door.

-Unfortunately for Jammer, she got caught in my mania at least twice.
-Once directly, as we chit-chatted during her habitual routine of powering on the gaming PC.
+Unfortunately for Jammer, she got swept up in my mania at least twice.
+Once directly, as we chit-chatted during her habitual routine of booting the gaming PC.
 The other indirectly, as she shot side-commentary while I spewed the craziness to our GM, Weird Nikki, over my cell.
 She had called to remind everyone she would be a little late.
 And like everyone else, she had heard the rumors and wanted to check on me, so I had to fill her in on the bizarreness that was my day.

 Not long after the call, I answered the knocks at the door.